rahulsharma11/myblogs/clku0jfpz000009l2cdxbaqfj.md

 [https://docs.cubepilot.org/user-guides/here-3/here-3-manual](https://docs.cubepilot.org/user-guides/here-3/here-3-manual)

-This is very good guide to study to understand different types of connectors and there pin configurations.
+This is a very good guide to study to understand different types of connectors and their pin configurations.

 **🔹 Radio Telemetry Setup:**